 Bootstrap is a framework for building a website.
-It’s very easy to use: simply download the Bootstrap files to your server, then add a Bootstrap template.
+It cuts out the need to build the base for a site.
+Instead, you can download the Bootstrap files to your server, then add a Bootstrap template.
 There are instructions on how to do this in our Setting Up Bootstrap article.

 The Bootstrap Grid System

 Bootstrap relies on a grid system in order to properly scale components for different viewing screens.
 This may sound confusing, but we’re going to break down how the grid system works in this article.

 The Bootstrap grid system is made up of containers, rows, and column, all of which are used to define the site’s layout.